coursekata/docker-stacks/README.md

 ### You want all the updates and changes

 If you want all the updates and changes to these images as we make them, you can use the `latest` tag.
 This will be the most recently built, stable version of each image.
 Note that while we try our best to maintain stability in terms of the packages that are installed on each image, by definition images tagged `latest` will be subject to changes as we improve our structure and delivery.

-### You mostly want changes, but you need some stability

-If you want to ensure that your image always has a specific version of R or Python, but that the installed packages are always up-to-date, choose an image tag that specifies the language version, e.g. `python-3.10` or `r-4.2`.
-Images tagged like this will get all of the same updates and changes as `latest`, except they will always have their respective Python and R versions installed.

 ### You mostly want stability